Dsadd4/NLSExplorer_1.0/README.md

 1. Place input(fasta form and pdb file) in `./DANN_union/sequence_input`.
 2. Run `python union_result.py` for computation.
 Results can be found in `./DANN_union/result`.
 Historical results are in `./DANN_union/result_his`.

-# Attention To Key Area （A2KA） Module
+## Attention To Key Area （A2KA） Module
 <!-- ![A2KA](./A2KA/A2KA.svg) -->

 <img src="./A2KA/A2KA.svg" alt="A2KA" width="888"/>
-1.Make sure pytorch is already installed
+1. Make sure pytorch is already installed
-2.you can direcly import AK2A module , and AK2A can be specified by your own config
+2. you can direcly import AK2A module , and AK2A can be specified by your own config

 ```bash
 from A2KA import A2KA